Updated: Aug 22

-In the past, hashima, or "snow jelly", was extracted from snow frogs in China and exported to Singapore as a cheap alternative to the more expensive bird's nest.
-But as the price of snow frogs soared sky-high some years back, local restaurants switched to yet cheaper alternative by getting from local farm, i.e Jurong Frog Farm.
+In the past, hashima, or "snow jelly", was extracted from snow frogs (雪哈) in China and exported to Singapore as a cheap alternative to the more expensive bird's nest.
+But as the price of snow frogs soared sky-high some years back, many restaurants switched to yet cheaper alternatives.
+Local restaurants get them from Jurong Frog Farm.

-However, most small dessert outlets decided to drop hashima from their menus as its high price and "weird" talks about consuming frog's fallopian tubes drove down demands.
-It became uneconomical to prepare expensive hashima dessert and yet unable to sell them.
+However, most dessert outlets decided to drop hashima from their menus as its high price and "weird" talks about consuming frog's fallopian tubes drove down demands.
+It became uneconomical to prepare expensive hashima dessert for many hours and yet unable to sell them.

 How does those fatty tissues taste like?
-Seriously, since they are usually prepared as sweet desserts, it is not easy to deduce its actual taste.
-But, on the whole, hashima dessert tastes like bird nest, so it should be the sweet broth that gives the taste.
+Seriously, since they are usually prepared as sweet desserts, it is not easy to deduce its original taste.
+But, on the whole, hashima dessert tastes like bird nest, so it should be the sweet broth that induces the taste.